PM Modi meets top ministers to discuss strategy for Monsoon session

 -

-Prime Minister Narendra Modi on Tuesday held discussions with his top ministers to formulate the government's strategy in Parliament, for the ongoing Monsoon session.
+Prime Minister Narendra Modi on Tuesday held a meeting with cabinet members to discuss the government's strategy in Parliament amid face-off with the opposition over suspension of four Lok Sabha MPs for the entire Monsoon session for "misconduct".

-This comes after the Opposition parties are up in arms to attack the government on the issues of price rise, GST hike, Agnipath scheme and even forced adjournments in both the Houses of the Parliament.
+Defence Minister Rajnath Singh, Home Minister Amit Shah, Parliamentary Affairs Minister Pralhad Joshi, Minister of Information & Broadcasting Anurag Singh Thakur, Law Minister Kiren Rijiju were among those who attended the meeting.

-As soon as Rajya Sabha assembled on the second day of the Monsoon Session, the Rajya Sabha was adjourned till 2 pm amid protests and sloganeering by the opposition parties over inflation and GST rate hikes.
+Notably, four Congress MPs were suspended for the entire Monsoon session on Monday over unruly behaviour.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)